dcm4che-dockerfiles/keycloak/README.md

 This environment variable sets the Management Http port of Wildfly.
 Default value is `9990`.

+#### `MANAGEMENT_HTTPS_PORT`

+This environment variable sets the Management Https port of Wildfly.
+Default value is `9993`.

 #### `WILDFLY_ADMIN_USER`

-This environment variable sets the admin user name for Wildfly.
+This environment variable sets the user name for accessing the Wildfly Administration Console.
 Default value is `admin`.

 #### `KEYCLOAK_ADMIN_USER`